mailund/mailund.dk/content/posts/aoc-2020-7/index.md

 then recursing on it can take you from expression to expression to expression … and you never end.

-You can rewrite the grammar go avoid it.
+You can usually rewrite the grammar go avoid it, and that would be my preferred choice.
+Other options are hard.

-That wasn’t the issue in the input we got, and my solution (below) cannot handle it.
-With the grammar we have, we can always make progress along the string for each rule we apply, so although an expression might contain an expression, it doesn’t *start* with an expression.
+This wasn’t the issue in the input we got, at least for my input (we all get different input).
+With the grammar we have, we can always make progress along the string for each rule we apply, so although an `expression` might contain an `expression`, it doesn’t *start* with an `expression`.
 There is no problem with a rule like

 ```
 expression := number | '(' expression ')'